 The spine is a complex structure of bone and muscle, supported by cartilage, tendons, and ligaments, and fed by a network of blood vessels and nerves.
-Because of this complexity, and the constant forces the spine has to cope with, tissue healing and rehabilitation can take time.
+Because of this complexity and the constant forces the spinal tissues have to cope with, tissue healing and rehabilitation can take time following injury.
 But back and neck pain can also resolve surprisingly quickly.
-It’s not always easy to predict what course a particular episode of spinal pain will take, however, we do know a lot about the kinds of treatment and activity factors that help people avoid chronic pain issues.
+It’s not always easy to predict what course a particular episode of acute spinal pain will take, however, we do know a lot about the kinds of treatment and activity factors that help people avoid chronic pain issues.

-When you have back pain, especially is it’s severe or been there for a few weeks, many people find it is difficult to imagine a future without it.
+When you have back pain, especially if it’s severe or been there for a few weeks, many people find it is difficult to imagine a future without it.
 Almost everyone will recover, though.
-The path is rarely a quick, straight line, and for some people it can feel like it’s taking forever – keep working on it, it won’t be forever!
+The path is rarely a quick, straight line, and for some people it can feel like it’s taking forever.
+Keep working on it, it won’t be forever!

 Non-specific mechanical pain, Sprain/strain injuries:

 Expected healing time: 4 weeks – 3 months

 While pain may continue beyond 4-6 weeks from date of onset, there is strong evidence that implementing active management strategies is associated with better long-term outcomes.
 Symptoms are frequently recurrent if the region is not sufficiently rehabilitated/strengthened or the source of tissue strain or irritation (e.g. overuse, repetitive strain, mechanical dysfunction) is not remedied.

 Degenerative changes & facet joint inflammation/arthritis:

 Expected healing time: 6 weeks – 3 months